OpenEvalProject/evals/manuscripts/elife-97088/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03v76x132 Interdepartmental Neuroscience Program, Yale University New Haven United States
+1. Interdepartmental Neuroscience Program, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-2. https://ror.org/03v76x132 Department of Psychology, Yale University New Haven United States
+2. Department of Psychology, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-3. https://ror.org/03v76x132 Department of Neuroscience, Yale University New Haven United States
+3. Department of Neuroscience, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-4. https://ror.org/03v76x132 Wu Tsai Institute, Yale University New Haven United States
+4. Wu Tsai Institute, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-5. https://ror.org/03v76x132 Kavli Institute for Neuroscience, Yale University School of Medicine New Haven United States
+5. Kavli Institute for Neuroscience, Yale University School of Medicine New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))
-6. https://ror.org/03v76x132 Department of Psychiatry, Yale University New Haven United States
+6. Department of Psychiatry, Yale University New Haven United States ([ROR:03v76x132](https://ror.org/03v76x132))

 † Corresponding author

 ## Abstract

 In recent years, the field of neuroscience has increasingly recognized the importance of studying animal behaviors in naturalistic environments to gain deeper insights into ethologically relevant behavioral processes and neural mechanisms.
-The common marmoset ( Callithrix jacchus ), due to its small size, prosocial nature, and genetic proximity to humans, has emerged as a pivotal model toward this effort.
+The common marmoset (Callithrix jacchus), due to its small size, prosocial nature, and genetic proximity to humans, has emerged as a pivotal model toward this effort.
 However, traditional research methodologies often fail to fully capture the nuances of marmoset social interactions and cooperative behaviors.
 To address this critical gap, we developed the Marmoset Apparatus for Automated Pulling (MarmoAAP), a novel behavioral apparatus designed for studying cooperative behaviors in common marmosets.
 MarmoAAP addresses the limitations of traditional behavioral research methods by enabling high-throughput, detailed behavior outputs that can be integrated with video and audio recordings, allowing for more nuanced and comprehensive analyses even in a naturalistic setting.
 We also highlight the flexibility of MarmoAAP in task parameter manipulation which accommodates a wide range of behaviors and individual animal capabilities.
 Furthermore, MarmoAAP provides a platform to perform investigations of neural activity underlying naturalistic social behaviors.
 MarmoAAP is a versatile and robust tool for advancing our understanding of primate behavior and related cognitive processes.
 This new apparatus bridges the gap between ethologically relevant animal behavior studies and neural investigations, paving the way for future research in cognitive and social neuroscience using marmosets as a model organism.

 ## Introduction